katieljones/bookmark-manager/README.md

 Tests are located within /spec folder.
 As the website is built out we would expect to have more specific testing on the website.

 ## Contributing
-As this is an afternoon week challenge, this project is in collaboration with @JoshuaNg2332, @samlandman, @alessa-lou, @mirimichaelson
+As this is an afternoon week challenge, this project is in collaboration with @JoshuaNg2332, @samlandman, @alessa-lou,
+@mirimichaelson, @katieljones

 ## Follow Up